 Potential bankruptcy filers sometimes ask whether they really have to produce their income taxes and pay stubs when they file, isn’t this ‘nosey’ of the bankruptcy court?

-Under U.S. Bankruptcy Code section 521, after the voluntary bankruptcy petition is filed, and before the creditors meeting, the person filing must submit all pay stubs and/or “payment advices or other evidence of payment received within 60 days before the date of filing the petition”.
+After a voluntary bankruptcy petition is filed and before the creditors meeting, the person filing must disclose income in bankruptcy by submitting all pay stubs or what the bankruptcy code calls ”payment advices” received within 60 days before the date of filing.
 This requirement applies to all income from all employment or self-employment.

 Trustee Must Get Copies